 Where is Southeastern Ontario?

-South Eastern Ontario is a long, narrow stretch of land that is laced together by some of Ontario’s most cherished and historic waterways.
-The region stretches along the shoreline of the famed St. Lawrence River, one of Canada’s original highways, from the Quebec border to its head at Lake Ontario and the zigzag route of the Bay of Quinte.
+Connected by some of Ontario’s most cherished and historics waterways, Southeastern Ontario is a stretch of long, narrow land running along the shoreline of the St. Lawrence River, from the Quebec border to its head at Lake Ontario and the zigzag route of the Bay of Quinte.
 The historic Rideau Canal, a UNESCO World Heritage Site, flows down from Ottawa to Kingston to meet the St. Lawrence River.

 Places to Visit in Southeastern Ontario